 In a recession, for example, people may get laid off or be in some financial difficulty.
 And it’s during these times that the share market can drop.

-If an investor is in financial difficulty and has not got a large enough emergency fund, they might choose to use the money they were investing instead into the share market.
+If an investor is in financial difficulty and has not got a large enough emergency fund, they might choose to use the money they were investing instead.

 However, when people do this, they may end up selling their shares when the market has dropped (i.e. “selling low”).
 This is against investor logic which says we should “buy low and sell high”.

 Don’t make the mistake Magellan investors made, by only looking at performance and jumping into a fund just based on your ‘research’ of its past performance.
-Researching the best fund and using a returns comparison to compare returns to other KiwiSaver funds in the market is a good step.
+Researching funds and using a returns comparison to compare returns in the market is a good step.
 But you need to do much more.

 Using all this information we then recommend the appropriate fund for our clients.

-No. Our KiwiSaver advice is absolutely free of charge to you.
+Nothing.
+Our advice is absolutely free of charge to you.
 There are two reasons for this:

-If you would like us to create a KiwiSaver investment plan for you, and select the appropriate fund based on that plan, please submit our HealthCheck using the button below to start the process.
-Our KiwiSaver advice process is 100% online so you can do it from the comforts of your own home.
+If you would like us to create a plan tailored to you, and select the appropriate fund based on that plan, please submit our HealthCheck using the button below to start the process.
+Our KiwiSaver comparison and advice process is 100% online so you can do it from the comforts of your own home.
 If you would prefer to talk to us on the phone or video, we are happy to do that too.

 In saying this, you may use past returns as a guide for finding the serial under or overperformers.
 In this case, you may find it difficult to invest in a fund that has underperformed for the past 10 years or feel more at ease with one who is a serial overperformer.
-This could help you feel more confident in your provider and reduce the risk of changing funds when your KiwiSaver account drops.
+This could help you feel more confident in your provider and reduce the risk of changing funds during some volatility.

-It’s important to note what your fees are paying for however.
-You don’t just go to the cheapest lawyer or doctor you can find, and in a similar way – rather than simply deciding based on KiwiSaver investment fees, look deeper.
-A fee comparison can be a handy tool to use before joining KiwiSaver.
+It’s important to understand what your fees are paying for however.
+You don’t just go to the cheapest lawyer or doctor you can find, and in a similar way – rather than simply deciding based on fees, look deeper.

 Additionally, a fund with more Growth Assets will normally have a higher fee than one with more Income Assets.
 The rationale behind this is it again takes more work and research to select Growth Assets because of the higher risk and volatility.